 Our staff need to be fit and healthy too, so we all wear a 'fitbit', aiming to walk 10,000 steps a day.

-We are currently working towards the WAS award (Wellbeing Award for Schools).
+Bailey Green are proud to have achieved the WAS award (Wellbeing Award for Schools).

 YoungMinds is the UK’s leading charity committed to improving the emotional wellbeing and mental health of children and young people.
 Just as people’s bodies can become unwell, people’s minds can become unwell too.
 Mental health problems are more common than you might think – three children in every classroom have a mental health